-What this means is that a bitcoin network with more miners is actually more secure than a network with fewer miners.
+What this means is that a bitcoin network with more miners is more secure than a network with fewer miners.
 Hash power is evenly distributed among all miners to keep the system safe and secure.
 However, you can easily reverse transactions if you have a majority hash power of 51%+ of the total network hash power.

 How to Get Started in Bitcoin Mining